This post may contain affiliate links, view our disclosure.

 Chicken meal prep burritos are a game-changer for anyone who wants to simplify their weeknight dinners without sacrificing flavor or nutrition.
 These are packed with 40 grams of protein per serving, and you can reheat them directly from frozen!

 I’m a condiment girl through and through!
 When I was coming up with this recipe, I wanted to make the burritos even more flavorful with a dipping sauce.
-Guacamole, sour cream, and queso are all great options, but I recommend taking a couple minutes to whip up a protein-packed cottage cheese-based crema with fresh cilantro and lime!
+Guacamole, sour cream, fresh salsa, and queso (especially high protein queso made with cottage cheese!) are all great options, but this protein-packed cottage cheese-based crema with fresh cilantro and lime is delicious, fun, and a little bit different.
+And it whips up in just a couple minutes!
 If you’re a sauce-lover like me, you’re going to want to make extra because it’s great as a salad dressing or as a dip for raw veggies, pretzels, or crackers.

-- Customizable Ingredients: You can easily swap out or add ingredients to suit your dietary needs or flavor preferences.
+- Customizable – You can easily swap ingredients to suit your dietary needs or flavor preferences.

 Ingredients